 Q: What if a drunk driver hit and injured me while I was driving on company time?
 Does that affect my claim?

 In these cases, you may have 3 or more claims.
 First, you have a workers' comp claim since you were injured while on the job.
 You have a PIP claim because you were in a car accident and injured.
 And since the other driver was being negligent, you can also file a suit against them personally.

 Q: What if I am injured in an accident that I caused on company time?
 Do I still get workers' compensation?

-A: You are still entitled to workers compensation benefits in this case.
+You are still entitled to workers compensation benefits in this case.
 The workers' comp system is a no-fault system, meaning that if you are injured within the scope of your employment, then it doesn't matter who or what caused the accident.
-Your personal injury case, on the other hand, is affected by who is at fault.
+Your personal injury case, on the other hand, may be affected by who is at fault.
 Call the Coye Law Firm today to see if you have more than one claim in your on-the-job car accident.

 Q: What about accidents resulting in property damage?
 Am I responsible if I cause it?

 If you are uninjured in an accident you experienced while driving for work, you are not eligible to receive workers' compensation.
 Depending on whose automobile you were driving, you may be held responsible for the property damage you caused.
 If you were driving your own vehicle, you and your insurance company are responsible for paying for the damage.
 If you were driving a company car, then your employer may have a group insurance policy that covers some of the damage.

 Q: What happens if a dispute arises between my insurance companies?